Saurav-KT/DSA-fundamentals/README.md

-# This repository contains the core concepts of Data Structure Algorithms using Python.
+# This repository contains the implementation of Data Structure Algorithms using Python.